 |Original title:||Dark Places|

 |Running time:||Approx. 113 min.|

-Libby Day (Charlize Theron) was still a little girl when her mother Patty (Christina Hendricks) and her two sisters were brutally murdered.
-Libby's testimony took her brother Ben (Tye Sheridan) to prison.
-The case became a media spectacle and the little girl received the compassion of an entire country, expressed in numerous donations that Libby could live off for a long time.
-Well, 30 years later, interest in the case has waned.
-Libby's book is no longer profitable and the donations have long since been used up.
-So Libby reluctantly agrees when young Lyle Wirth (Nicholas Hoult) offers her $500 for helping a small community of amateur investigators reopen the case.
-The group around Lyle is convinced that Ben (Corey Stoll) is innocent.
-And so Libby forces herself to ask the question that she has successfully suppressed for 30 years: What really happened on that horrible night?
-Is your brother really not the killer?
-But she has no idea that even after 30 years the truth can still be extremely dangerous…
+Libby Day (Charlize Theron) was just a little girl when her mother Patty (Christina Hendricks) and her two sisters were brutally murdered.
+Libby's testimony landed her brother Ben (Tye Sheridan) in prison.
+The case became a media spectacle and the little girl was given the sympathy of an entire country, which translated into numerous donations that Libby was able to live off of for a long time.
+Now, 30 years later, interest in the case has died down.
+Libby's book no longer brings in any revenue, and the donations have long since run out as well.
+So Libby somewhat reluctantly agrees when young Lyle Wirth (Nicholas Hoult) offers her $500 to help a small community of amateur investigators reopen the case.
+Because Lyle's group is convinced that Ben (Corey Stoll) is innocent.
+And so Libby forces herself to ask the question she's successfully suppressed for 30 years: What really happened that horrific night?
+Might her brother really not be the culprit?
+But she has no idea that even after 30 years, the truth can still be extremely dangerous.

-There's no question that it's precisely the retrospections that suggest that young Ben has been seduced to the cruel deed by his love for Diondra (Chloe Grace Moretz) that are very well played and show in a thrilling way how the boy is unintentionally drawn into a spiral of lies, Satanism and manipulation and that his motivation is actually a very responsible one.
-But at some point these flashbacks just seem a bit tenacious and tread on the spot dramaturgically, so that despite the atmospherically very dense staging a little bit of boredom arises here and there.
+There's no question that the flashbacks in particular, which suggest that young Ben's love for Diondra (Chloe Grace Moretz) has led him to do the cruel thing he did, are very well acted and show in a stirring way how the boy is unwittingly drawn into a spiral of lies, Satanism and manipulation and that his motivation is actually a very responsible one.
+But at some point these flashbacks just seem a bit tough and tread dramaturgically on the spot, so that despite the atmospherically very dense production here and there a little bit of boredom arises.